el3um4s/deno-adodb/README.md

 1. This project is in the early stages of its development.
 So many things can still change.
 2. To use deno-adodb you must manually save the contents of the repository on your PC.
 I don't know if it will be possible to avoid this in the future.
 3. The library need system support Microsoft.Jet.OLEDB.4.0 or Microsoft.ACE.OLEDB.12.0, Windows XP SP2 above support Microsoft.Jet.OLEDB.4.0 by default, Others need to install support!
 Recommended use Microsoft.ACE.OLEDB.12.0, download: [Microsoft.ACE.OLEDB.12.0](https://www.microsoft.com/en-us/download/details.aspx?id=13255)
-4. For the moment I have created only one API, to test the feasibility of the project.

 ### How to use